0xGann/zero-exchange-exposed/README.md

 However, my suspicions had been raised by the reaction of the team to asking for verified smart contracts, so I began to investigate further.

-At the time of writing this report Zero Exchange is operating 6 pools on Avalanche blockchain, and each pool is paired against either ZERO token, or a wrapped zAsset.
+At the time of writing this report Zero Exchange is operating 6 pools on Avalanche blockchain, and each pool is paired against either ZERO token, or a wrapped z-Asset.
 The addresses are:
 ```
 0x332719570155dc61bEc2901A06d6B36faF02F184
 0x4cEa032b4B3F59f31d6d52071258EE0d42b6cC7e